What is SQL Server Management Studio (SSMS)?

 To access, configure, manage, and administer Analysis Services, Integration Services, and Reporting Services, use SQL Server Management Studio.
 Although all three business intelligence technologies rely on SQL Server Management Studio, the administrative tasks associated with each of these technologies are slightly different.

 To create and modify Analysis Services, Reporting Services, and Integration Services solutions, use SQL Server Data Tools (SSDT), not SQL Server Management Studio.
 SQL Server Data Tools (SSDT) is a development environment that is based on MicrosoftVisual Studio.

-Managing Analysis Services Solutions Using SQL Server Management Studio
+Manage Analysis Services Solutions using SQL Server Management Studio

 SQL Server Management Studio enables you to manage Analysis Services objects, such as performing back-ups and processing objects.